standard-for-public-code/standard-for-public-code/criteria/make-contributing-easy.md

 ---
 # Make contributing easy

+To develop better, more reliable and feature rich software, users need to be able to fix problems, add features, and address security issues of the shared codebase.

+A shared digital infrastructure makes it easier to make collaborative contributions.
+The less effort it takes to make contributions that are accepted by the codebase, the more likely users are to become contributors.

 ## Requirements

 * The [codebase](../glossary.md#codebase) MUST have a public issue tracker that accepts suggestions from anyone.